Doctor of Ministry

 Phase 2: Mentoring (4 units).
 After completing DM711, students in the personalized track will enter into a two-year mentoring/coaching course led by Terry Walling and Leader BreakThru.
-This practical seminar focuses on moving beyond just attending classes, and onto integrating a student’s DMin learning into a comprehensive personal growth experience.
-The goal is to assist students to maximize the intended learning and ministry transformation from their Doctor of Ministry program.
+This practical seminar focuses on moving beyond just attending classes – and onto integrating a student’s DMin learning into a comprehensive personal growth experience.
+The goal is to maximize the intended learning and ministry transformation from their Doctor of Ministry program.
 It is achieved through the integration of personal learning and the assistance of a leadership development coach.

-After completing DM711, students in the Personalized Track will complete 36-48 units of electives (depending on program) from any courses under any subject area listed below.
+Phase 3: Seminars/Electives.
+After completing DM711, students in the Personalized Track will complete 32-48 units of electives (depending on program) from any courses under any subject area listed below.
 Students may choose from multiple Personalized Track subject areas:

 - Spiritual Formation/Discipleship/Mentoring